 Tiffany Mangulabnan was born in Manila, Philippines, where she studied ballet mainly at the Philippine Ballet Theatre Conservatoire, and started performing as an apprentice with Philippine Ballet Theatre in 2001.
-Later, as a member of the company, she danced in the corps de ballet of several full-length classical productions before being named a soloist, and finally a principal in 2010.
-She was a Principal Dancer with the company from 2010-2012, dancing the lead roles in ballets like 'Swan Lake' and others.
+Later, as a member of the company, she danced in the corps de ballet for several full-length classical productions before being named a soloist, and finally a principal in 2010.
+She was a Principal Dancer with the company from 2010-2012, dancing the lead roles in ballets like 'Swan Lake', and others.
 In 2012 she moved to New York City, where she danced with Charles Askegard and Michele Wiles's BalletNext for four years.
-Since 2016, she has been freelancing in New York City's contemporary ballet scene, dancing as part of companies such as Emery LeCrone DANCE, Gleich Dances, Claudia Schreier & Company, Terra Firma Dance Theatre, and Brookoff Dance Repertory Ensemble.
+Since 2016, she has been freelancing in New York City's contemporary ballet scene, dancing as part of companies such as Emery LeCrone DANCE, Pigeonwing Dance, Gleich Dances, Claudia Schreier & Company, Indelible Dance, Terra Firma Dance Theatre, and Brookoff Dance Repertory Ensemble.
 She co-founded konverjdans with Amy Saunder and Jordan Miller in 2016.

 You pronounce it "mah-ngoo-lab-NAN" - or just Mango-Love-Banana, if you like: a name that comes from Manila, Philippines, where I was born, and where I learned to read, write, draw, dance, and dream.
 I first dreamed of becoming a Philippine Ballet Theatre ballerina when I was seven (and of becoming a painter and a novelist, but those dreams are ongoing).
 So I studied at the Philippine Ballet Theatre Conservatoire for several years, was personally mentored by the ballerina Katherine Sanchez-Trofeo (still the most truthful and soulful dancer I know), eventually became an apprentice with the company (under the guidance of Bolshoi-trained ballet master "Papa" Anatoly Panasyukov), and was dancing as a member of the corps de ballet by the time I was 15.
 I performed in all the full-length classical ballets, and in work by contemporary Filipino choreographers (the great Enrico Labayen and Ronilo Jaynario influencing me the most), and even in some work by Balanchine.
 I climbed my way slowly up the ranks, as one does in any traditional ballet company.
 And in 2010, the summer before I had turned 21, I was promoted to principal dancer and, all in the same breath, entrusted with performing the daunting, dual-leading role of Odette/Odile in 'Swan Lake', in which I was partnered by a beautiful Estonian prince (Linnar Looris) from the Houston Ballet.
 But as it goes with the attainment of dreams, after I reached what I had thought was the height of everything, I found myself hungering for more.